ben-auer/mnist-classifier-visualisation/README.md

 ## Usage

-The Jupyter notebook is configured so that the parameters of any pre-trained non-convolutional MNIST classifier DNN can be loaded and its hidden neurons visualised.
-Alternatively a new DNN can be trained easily (with any neuron / layer configuration) and visualised.
-Visualisation images can also be saved and reloaded if desired.
-The code could likely be adapted for use with a convolutional classifier too, and I would be interested to see that if anyone wishes to do so.
+The following can be done straightforwardly in the Jupyter notebook:
+* Loading and visualising the hidden neurons of any pre-trained non-convolutional MNIST classifier DNN
+* Training and visualising a new classifier DNN (with any neuron / layer configuration)
+* Saving and reloading visualisation images (28x28)

+The code could likely be adapted for usage with convolutional DNNs too, and any contributions towards this would be welcomed with interest.

 ## License